danisvaliev001/podman_macos/README.md

 # Installation podman on MacOS
 ## You can not just install Podman like Docker on MacOS or Windows.
 You can install official Podman client on MacOS.
 Podman server should be run on some Linux.
 ## In this example, we will configure Podman client and configure Podman server installing Fedora via Vagrant to VirtualBox.
+You can use Podman absolutely locally.

 ### Create work dir:
 ```